-In 2022, we paid an aggregate of RMB3.9 million (US\$0.6 million) in cash to our executive officers, and we did not pay any compensation to our non-executive directors.
+In 2023, we paid an aggregate of RMB4.7 million (US\$0.7 million) in cash to our executive officers, and we did not pay any compensation to our non-executive directors.
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our directors and executive officers.
-Our PRC subsidiaries and the former VIE and its subsidiaries are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, maternity insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
+Our mainland China subsidiaries are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, maternity insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.